The Connection Between IBS and Eating Disorders

 While there is no one test to diagnose IBS, if you suspect you have IBS and are experiencing IBS symptoms, your doctor will review your symptoms, medical history and family history, perform a physical examination, and perhaps order additional testing (such as a colonoscopy, blood tests, etc.) to rule out any other health concerns.

-Disordered eating is often seen in individuals diagnosed with IBS and there is certainly a relationship between eating disorders and IBS.
-The individual struggling with IBS symptoms, often will remove foods from their diet in an attempt to alleviate symptoms.
-This may also lead to fear around foods and avoidance of food and mealtimes, as eating is often linked to pain and discomfort as well as unpredictable bowel movements.
+Disordered eating patterns are commonly seen in individuals diagnosed with IBS, and there is certainly a relationship between IBS and eating disorders.
+Individuals struggling with IBS symptoms will often begin removing foods from their diet in an attempt to alleviate discomfort.

-It is not difficult to see how someone suffering from IBS could develop fears around food, dietary restrictions, food rules and rigidity, and increased discomfort around eating socially.
-However, there is most definitely a difference between disordered eating and eating disorders…
+It is not difficult to see how someone struggling with IBS could develop fear around food, dietary rigidity, food rules, and increasing discomfort with eating socially.

 What is the difference between disordered eating and eating disorders?

-The difference between disordered eating and eating disorders distills down to the severity of the behaviors one is engaging in with food and body, what is driving the behavior (what is their motivation?), and the negative effects caused by their behaviors (physical, psychological, social).
+The difference between disordered eating and eating disorders distills down to the severity of the behaviors one is engaging in with food and body, what is driving the behavior, and the negative effects caused by their behaviors (physical, psychological, social).

 Disordered Eating: